jb55/javascript-iterators/Readme.md

-# generators
+# Iterators and Generators

-A registry of javascript generators
+A registry of javascript iterators and generators

 ## [Goto the Registry](https://github.com/jb55/generators/wiki/Registry)